imanuelr/sch3lp.github.io/_posts/2015-01-22-how-to-run-a-responsibility-process-retrospective.md

 ### Gathering Data

-1. Briefly explain the [Responsibility Process](http://www.christopheravery.com/responsibility-process).
+1. Briefly explain [The Responsibility Process™](http://www.christopheravery.com/responsibility-process).
 Give short examples for all the phases.
 2. Have everybody write down on a post-it, in silence, at least one event or experience in the past iteration that they can remember, whether it be a good or bad one.
-3. Then have everybody try and hang each of their post-its on the *Responsibility Process*.
+3. Then have everybody try and hang each of their post-its on *The Responsibility Process™*.

 If you have a big team, or you're doing a project retro, chances are you'll get a WHOLE lot of post-its.
 If this is likely the case, you might want to limit the amount of post-its that people can write.
 You can just lay down a hard limit of 2-3 per person, or constrain them in another way (add to the comment section if you have a nice example).